 One of the features of this case is the absence of any written record of what Mr McGlinn wanted at the outset and, in particular, what standard of finish he required at Maison d’Or … a point he repeatedly made was that it had not been designed or built in accordance with the exceptionally high standards that he had asked for.
 This, inevitably, led to numerous disputes as to what precisely it was that he had required, given the absence of any written record or clear design brief.

-This topic is considered in Chapters 4 and 11 of ‘How to Write Simple and Effective Consultant Appointments in Just 500 Words’ (available from Amazon).
+See also chapters 4 and 11 of ‘How to Write Simple and Effective Consultant Appointments in Just 500 Words’ (available from Amazon).

 Case: McGlinn v Waltham Contractors Ltd EWHC 149 (TCC), paragraphs 39 and 160